SebasDev1911/SebasDev1911/README.md

 <!--  -->
 <h2>About me</h2>

 I'm an early-stage Systems Engineering student passionate about web development and data analysis.
-I'm characterized by my commitment to continuous learning, my curiosity to understand how technologies work, and my interest in staying up-to-date with industry trends.
+I stand out for my commitment to continuous learning, curiosity about how technologies work, and interest in staying up to date with industry trends.

-I'm interested in both backend and frontend development, with a future focus on areas like data analysis and machine learning.
-I enjoy the learning process, experimentation, and new challenges, always seeking personal and professional growth.
+I'm interested in both backend and frontend development, with a long-term projection toward data analysis and machine learning.
+I enjoy learning through practice, experimentation, and real challenges, always seeking personal and professional growth.
 <!--  -->

 - 🌱 I am currently in a continuous learning process, strengthening my foundation in software development and exploring areas such as web development, data analysis, and machine learning